thm1d/Sudoku/README.md

    b) If it is not valid, reset the square you just filled and go back to the previous step.
 5.Once the board is full by the definition of this algorithm we have found a solution.
 ```

+#GUI Instruction
+Press `spacebar` to see the magic.